Testehan/EffectiveJavaExperiments/README.md

    container.
 You can use Class objects as keys for such typesafe heterogeneous containers.
 A Class object used in this fashion is called a type token.

+## Chapter 6 - Enums and Annotations
+Item 34 - Use enums instead of int constants <br>
+* The basic idea behind Java’s enum types is simple: they are classes that export one instance for each enumeration constant via a public static final field.
+* This technique, known as the int enum pattern, has many shortcomings.
+It provides nothing in the way of type safety and little in the way of expressive power.
+The compiler won’t complain if you pass an apple to a method that expects an orange, compare apples to oranges with the == operator
+* Enums provide compile-time type safety.
+If you declare a parameter to be of type Apple, you are guaranteed that any non-null object reference passed to the parameter is one of the three valid Apple values.
+* It is easy to write a rich enum type such as Planet (see code examples).
+To associate data with enum constants, declare instance fields and write a constructor that takes the data and stores it in the fields.
+Enums are by their nature immutable, so all fields should be final (Item 17).
+Fields can be public, but it is better to make them private and provide public accessors (Item 16).
+* So when should you use enums?
+Use enums any time you need a set of constants whose members are known at compile time.
+  It is not necessary that the set of constants in an enum type stay fixed for all time.
+The enum feature was specifically designed to allow for binary compatible evolution of enum types.
+*  In summary, the advantages of enum types over int constants are compelling.
+   Enums are more readable, safer, and more powerful.
+Many enums require no explicit constructors or members, but others benefit from associating data with each constant and providing methods whose behavior is affected by this data.
+   Fewer enums benefit from associating multiple behaviors with a single method.
+In this relatively rare case, prefer constant-specific methods to enums that switch on their own values.
+Consider the strategy enum pattern if some, but not all, enum constants share common behaviors

+Item 35 - Use instance fields instead of ordinals <br>
+* The Enum specification has this to say about ordinal: “Most programmers will have no use for this method.
+It is designed for use by general-purpose enumbased data structures such as EnumSet and EnumMap.”
+Unless you are writing code with this character, you are best off avoiding the ordinal method entirely.

+Item 36 - Use EnumSet instead of bit fields <br>
+* In summary, just because an enumerated type will be used in sets, there is no reason to represent it with bit fields.
+  The EnumSet class combines the conciseness and performance of bit fields with all the many advantages of enum types described in Item 34.
+The one real disadvantage of EnumSet is that it is not, as of Java 9, possible to create an immutable EnumSet, but this will likely be remedied in an upcoming release.
+In the meantime, you can wrap an EnumSet with Collections.unmodifiableSet, but conciseness and performance will suffer.

+Item 37 - Use EnumMap instead of ordinal indexing <br>
+* More specifically, there is a very fast Map implementation designed for use with enum keys, known as java.util.EnumMap.
+* In summary, it is rarely appropriate to use ordinals to index into arrays: use EnumMap instead.
+If the relationship you are representing is multidimensional, use EnumMap<..., EnumMap<...>>.
+This is a special case of the general principle that application programmers should rarely, if ever, use Enum.ordinal (Item 35)

+Item 38 - Emulate extensible enums with interfaces <br>
+* In summary, while you cannot write an extensible enum type, you can emulate it by writing an interface to accompany a basic enum type that implements the interface.
+This allows clients to write their own enums (or other types) that implement the interface.
+Instances of these types can then be used wherever instances of the basic enum type can be used, assuming APIs are written in terms of the interface.

+Item 39 - Prefer annotations to naming patterns <br>
+* There is simply no reason to use naming patterns when you can use annotations instead.
+  That said, with the exception of toolsmiths, most programmers will have no need to define annotation types.
+  But all programmers should use the predefined annotation types that Java provides (Items 40, 27).
+  Also, consider using the annotations provided by your IDE or static analysis tools.
+Such annotations can improve the quality of the diagnostic information provided by these tools.
+Note, however, that these annotations have yet to be standardized, so you may have some work to do if you switch tools or if a standard emerges.

+Item 40 - Consistently use the Override annotations <br>
+* Therefore, you should use the Override annotation on every method declaration that you believe to override a superclass declaration.
+There is one minor exception to this rule.
+If you are writing a class that is not labeled abstract and you believe that it overrides an abstract method in its superclass, you needn’t bother putting the Override annotation on that method.
+In a class that is not declared abstract, the compiler will emit an error message if you fail to override an abstract superclass method.
+* In an abstract class or an interface, however, it is worth annotating all methods that you believe to override superclass or superinterface methods, whether concrete or abstract.
+For example, the Set interface adds no new methods to the Collection interface, so it should include Override annotations on all of its method declarations to ensure that it does not accidentally add any new methods to the Collection interface
+* In summary, the compiler can protect you from a great many errors if you use the Override annotation on every method declaration that you believe to override a supertype declaration, with one exception.
+In concrete classes, you need not annotate methods that you believe to override abstract method declarations (though it is not harmful to do so).

+Item 41 - Use marker interfaces to define types <br>
+* You may hear it said that marker annotations (Item 39) make marker interfaces obsolete.
+This assertion is incorrect.
+  Marker interfaces have two advantages over marker annotations.
+First and foremost, marker interfaces define a type that is implemented by instances of the marked class; marker annotations do not.
+The existence of a marker interface type allows you to catch errors at compile time that you couldn’t catch until runtime if you used a marker annotation Compile-time error detection is the intent of marker interfaces (unfortunately Serializable is not a good example because the writers of the API did not take advantage of this when they wrote the code for ObjectOutputStream.write, whose parameter should have been a Serializable, not an Object, and thus it would have detected if an object that is not a Serializable is passed to that method at compile time not at run time as it happens now:/ )
+* So when should you use a marker annotation and when should you use a marker interface?
+Clearly you must use an annotation if the marker applies to any program element other than a class or interface, because only classes and interfaces can be made to implement or extend an interface.
+If the marker applies only to classes and interfaces, ask yourself the question “Might I want to write one or more methods that accept only objects that have this marking?”
+If so, you should use a marker interface in preference to an annotation.
+This will make it possible for you to use the interface as a parameter type for the methods in question, which will result in the benefit of compile-time type checking.
+If you can convince yourself that you’ll never want to write a method that accepts only objects with the marking, then you’re probably better off using a marker annotation.
+If, additionally, the marking is part of a framework that makes heavy use of annotations, then a marker annotation is the clear choice.
+* In a sense, this item is the inverse of Item 22, which says, “If you don’t want to define a type, don’t use an interface.”
+To a first approximation, this item says, “If you do want to define a type, do use an interface.”

 TODO Continue the details list  (identation was fixed from what it seems...it wAS caused by generics brackets like < > ..i added some spaces and that seemed to fixed it)